 The Touch Up Cup is a container that can keep 13 oz of paint for touch-ups around the house.
 It has an airtight silicone seal that helps keep the paint fresh for over 10 years.
 The cup comes with a stainless steel spring to mix the paint and remove clumps.

-So when it’s time to touch up, all you have to do is shake and paint!
+So when it’s time to touch up, according to the company, all you have to do is shake and paint!

 How did Touch Up Cup start?